tcard/SGoSublime/USAGE.md

 forgetting to call flag.Parse (if this causes false positives, please file a bug report).

 Apart from the highlighting in the view using a dot icon in the gutter and usually underlining the first character of an error region.
-You are given an entry in the status bar in the form: `GsLint (N)` where `N` is the number of errors found in that file.
+You are given an entry in the status bar in the form: `SgsLint (N)` where `N` is the number of errors found in that file.
 You can show the list of errors and navigate to them by pressing `ctrl+dot`,`ctrl+e`.
 Errors for the current line are shown in the status bar.